Written by: DreamMeaning Editorial Team

 Is dreaming about a broken snake a bad sign?

 Dreaming of a broken snake is not inherently negative.
-It often reflects transformation or unresolved tension, offering an opportunity for personal insight.
+It often points to inner transformation, conflict, or change, prompting reflection rather than fear.

 What does it mean if I dream about a broken snake repeatedly?